TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

   - :Directory: :file:`typo3temp/`
     :Description:
       Directory for temporary files.
-It contains subdirectories for temporary files of extensions and TYPO3 components.
+It contains subdirectories (see below) for temporary files of extensions and TYPO3 components.

+   - :Directory: :file:`typo3temp/assets/`
+     :Description:
+       Directory for temporary files that should be public available (e.g. generated images).

+   - :Directory: :file:`typo3temp/var/`
+     :Description:
+       Directory for temporary files that contains private files (e.g. cached Fluid templates) and should not be publicly available.